DIPlib/diplib/src/documentation/workplan.md

     interfacing to *Bio-Formats*, which uses [SCIFIO](https://github.com/scifio/scifio).
     This should be an optional module, as *Bio-Formats* is GPL.

--   Measurement I/O. Write as CSV is the most important feature here.

 -   Parallelization of some non-framework functions using *OpenMP*.
 For example, the core of the projection functions, and `dip::SelectionFilter` can be easily parallelized.